tim-harding/jit-calculator/README.md

 | JIT            | AMD 5700X |          2.9 |
 | Interpreter    | Apple M1  |         11.5 |
 | JIT            | Apple M1  |          1.5 |

+The JIT version is about 770% as fast on MacOS and 590% as fast on Linux in these tests.